Archimedean Screw in Driven Chiral Magnets: Introduction

 When a weak oscillating magnetic field is applied to a magnet, to linear order in perturbation theory, spin waves are excited.
-Early experiments by Seki {et al.} \cite{firstCSOExcitations:Onose:2012} showed that the helical, conical, skyrmion lattice and ferromagnetic phases exhibit a characteristic pattern of collective spin wave excitations.
+Early experiments by Onose {et al.} \cite{firstCSOExcitations:Onose:2012} showed that the helical, conical, skyrmion lattice and ferromagnetic phases exhibit a characteristic pattern of collective spin wave excitations.
 These excitations have been quantitatively described by linear spin wave theory in a range of different materials~\cite{universalHelimagnon:Schwarze:2015,helimagnonBandStructure:Kugler:2015,helimagnonReview:Garst:2017,fmrElipticity:Stasinopoulos:2017}.
 In the case of the helical and conical states at $\vb{k}=0$, the oscillating external field couples to two modes, often referred to as $\pm Q$ modes, for a review see~\cite{helimagnonReview:Garst:2017}.
-They can be viewed as (spin-compression) waves traveling up or down the helix, see supplementary video.
+They can be viewed as (spin-compression) waves traveling up or down the helix.

 To second order in perturbation theory, a magnetic field oscillating with the frequency $\Omega$ is expected to generate a response at frequencies $0$ and $2 \Omega$.
-We will argue that the zero-frequency response couples to the Goldstone mode of the helix.
-Here, na\"ive perturbation theory breaks down and a slow precessional motion with frequency $\Wscrew$ of all spins is induced as sketched in \cref{fig:screw}.
+We will argue that the zero-frequency response couples to the Goldstone modes of the helical and conical phases.
+Here, na\"ive perturbation theory breaks down and a slow precessional motion with frequency $\Wscrew$ of all spins is induced as sketched in \cref{fig:screw}(b).
 This type of motion is precisely of the type characteristic of an Archimedean screw.
 Equivalently, the net rotation can also be interpreted as a translation with velocity $V_{\text{screw}}=\lambda\, \Wscrew/(2 \pi)$, where $\lambda$ is the pitch of the helix.
-In the absence of pinning by disorder, this screw-like motion is induced for arbitrarily weak oscillating fields but requires some damping for its stability.
+In the absence of pinning by disorder, this screw-like motion is induced for arbitrarily weak oscillating fields.

 Upon increasing the strength of the driving field, the Archimedean screw solution ultimately becomes unstable.
 The discrete time-translational invariance of the driven system is spontaneously broken and an incommensurate spin wave oscillating in space and time is macroscopically occupied.
 Such a state can be viewed as a time crystal, or, more precisely, as a time quasicrystal as it is an incommensurate state \cite{timeQuasiCrystalExperiment,timeQuasiCrystalExperimentExotic}.
 In magnets such states are also referred to as magnon Bose-Einstein condensates (BECs).
 Such magnon BECs have, for example, been observed in YIG samples driven by GHz frequencies \cite{magnonBEC:Demokritov:2006,Schneider:2020}.